Piccazzio/Huawei-Web-Search-Proxy-using-Tavily-with-LangSearch/README.md

 sudo nano /etc/nginx/sites-available/api

-### Copy and paste the following text and change the HTTPS_DOMAIN and the EIP
+### Copy and paste the following text and replace the HTTPS_DOMAIN and the EIP

 server {
     server_name HTTPS_DOMAIN;